The Musee des Beaux Arts, or Montreal Museum of Fine Arts, is a large art museum in the Golden Square Mile district in the heart of Montreal.

 About the Museum

-Since the gallery’s opening the museum has undergone several moves and expansions.
+Since the gallery’s opening, the museum has undergone several moves and expansions.
 The museum’s major move was from its original location to its current location at Sherbrooke Street West.
 In the years since, the place has also undergone extensive renovations and building additions.

 Collections at the museum are divided into six main sections.
 These include International Contemporary Art, Early & Modern International Art, Quebec & Canadian Art, Decorative Arts & Design, Arts of One World and Graphic Arts.
 There is also a sculpture garden outdoors on the museum grounds.